Rules of the Ohio Senate

 Rule 1.
 (Time of Sessions.)

-and any revision or supplement thereto shall be published and a copy provided to each senator.
+year at the beginning of the calendar year.
+The schedule and any revision or supplement thereto shall be published and a copy provided

 Rule 2.
 (May Select Senator to Preside.)

-The President may name any senator to perform the duties of
+During a voting session, the President may name any senator to perform the

-the chair, but such substitution shall not extend beyond an adjournment; nor shall any senator so named attest any
+duties of the chair, but such substitution shall not extend beyond an adjournment; nor shall any senator so named attest any document

 Rule 3.
 (Clerk Shall Call Senate to Order.)